Atomic-Potato/Rotten-Potato-OUTDATED/README.md

 - A world to test the player controller, and a section to with a timer for speedrunning.

-## Goals of this project:
+## Goals of this project: (Subject to change)
 ### Goal #1: *`ENEMIES`*
-- Polish the `Flyer` enemy.
+- [ ] Polish the `Flyer` enemy.
-- Change the `Rocket` enemy behavior so it would follow the player and can be mounted by the player.
+- [ ] Change the `Rocket` enemy behavior so it would follow the player and can be mounted by the player.
-- A wave system.
+- [ ] A wave system.
-- Grounded enemies that patrol an area but are indeppendent of each wave
+- [ ] Grounded enemies that patrol an area but are indeppendent of each wave

 ### Goal #2: *`WORLD`*
-- 2 Biomes: Over the ground and under the ground (can be considered just as a single biome)
+- [ ] 2 Biomes: Over the ground and under the ground (can be considered just as a single biome)
 - Obstacles:
-  - Ground Flame: falme that comes out of the ground that is invoked by the player stepping over it.
+  - [ ] Ground Flame: falme that comes out of the ground that is invoked by the player stepping over it.
-  - Rocket Highways: Basically a rocket enemy comes out from one end of the wall, and keeps going in a straight line into the other end of the wall
+  - [ ] Rocket Highways: Basically a rocket enemy comes out from one end of the wall, and keeps going in a straight line into the other end of the wall
+  - [ ] Pools of radiation
 - Other Objects:
-  - A moving platform.
+  - [ ] A moving platform.

 *(The following goals are ambitious and may not be done)*
 ### Goal #3: *`Boss Fight`*